-When a site is left with an empty, energized meter socket, the socket shall be covered with a non-conductive cover and secured with a ring.
-The ring shall be secured with a seal and/or lock.
+When a site is left with an empty, energized meter socket, the socket shall be covered with a non-conductive cover and secured with a seal and/or lock.

 6. Life Support Seal

 The standard physical identification marker for a customer's premises that has a life support device or equipment shall be a life support seal.
 The seal can either be white with red lettering or red with white lettering and must have the caduceus symbol on it.